slosar/april/README.md

 april
 =====

 A simple MCMC code for cosmological parameter estimation where only expansion history matters.

+This is the github version, based off internal BOSS svn.
+It should work, but feel free to complain to me (Anže Slosar).

+This code is not intendent as a replacement of CosmoMC.
+It simply reimplements the homogeneus part of cosmomc code.
+This allows one to fit BAO data, etc. in the spirit of arxiv:xxxx for any bat-shit crazy model without much hassle and very quickly.
+One just needs to define how Hubble parameter varies with redshift.
+It might also be useful for pedagogical reasons.

 Directory structure: